Most Requested City Codes

-- All vehicles on any property should be currently licensed, and must be in operating condition.
-When a vehicle has a flat tire, missing doors, expired plates etc. it is considered to be inoperable.
+- All vehicles on any property must be currently licensed, and in operating condition.
+A vehicle with a flat tire, broken out window or expired plates is considered to be inoperable.
 Inoperable vehicles may not be stored on any property for longer than 96 hours.

-- All RV’s stored outdoors must; display current license and registration as required, must be registered to the resident of the property they are stored on, must be fully operable, and proof of ownership must be provided upon request.
-Only one RV over the size of 7.5’ H X 7.5’ W X 22’ L may be stored outdoors on residential property.
+- RV’s must be operable and display a current license and registered to the resident or owner of the property.
+One RV over the size of 7.5’ H X 7.5’ W X 22’ L is allowed per property.

 - RV’s may not be used as a residence.

-- Snowmobiles, boats and all terrain vehicles must be stored on a currently licensed and operable trailer, on an approved surface, in an approved yard area and tightly covered.
+- Snowmobiles, boats and all terrain vehicles must be stored on a currently licensed and operable trailer, on an approved surface and yard area, and tightly covered.